 Hampton Mayor Donnie Tuck heard about this cleanup and stopped by.
 He shared many words of encouragement and thanks to the WeLoveU volunteers.
-Likewise, Ms. Spragen, City Development for Hampton representative, who helped coordinate this project arrived as well.
+Likewise, Ms. Spragen, City Development for Hampton representative, who also helped coordinate this group effort arrived as well.

 She was moved to see WeLoveU’s enthusiasm to assist Ms. Monroe.
-The WeLoveU Foundation finds it very important to help our senior citizens, especially since they devoted their lives to building today’s society through their hard work.
+The WeLoveU Foundation finds it very important to help its neighbors, especially to those who have devoted their lives to building today’s society through their hard work like Ms. Monroe.
 She reiterated numerous times how amazing it is to see people from all backgrounds express their love for the community through actions.